Investment Firms Quarterly Legal and Regulatory Update

 The list of bonds assessed for liquidity are available through the register system which can be found here.

-(xiv) ESMA publishes data for the SI calculations for equity, equity-like instruments and bonds
+1.16 ESMA publishes data for the SIs calculations for equity, equity-like instruments and bonds

-On 10 May 2019, ESMA published the SI regime data for equity, equity-like instruments and bonds under the MiFID II Directive and MiFIR.
-ESMA published the total number of trades and total volume over the period October 2018 through to March 2019 for the purpose of the SI calculations for 24,909 equity and equity-like instruments and for 315,615 bonds.
+On 1 August 2019, ESMA published the SIs regime data for equity, equity-like instruments and bonds under the MiFID II Directive and MiFIR.
+ESMA published the total number of trades and total volume over the period January through to June 2019 for the purpose of the SI calculations for 22,961 equity and equity-like instruments and for 333,459 bonds.

 The results are published only for instruments for which trading venues submitted data for at least 95% of all trading days over the 6 month observation period.
-The data publications also incorporate over the counter ("OTC") trading to the extent it has been reported to ESMA.
-The publication includes data also for instruments which are no longer available for trading on EU trading venues from the end of March.
-The date by when the assessment has to be performed and the investment firm has to comply with the SI obligations will be 24 May 2019.
+The data publications also incorporate over the counter ("OTC") trading to the extent that it has been reported to ESMA.
+The publication includes data also for instruments which are no longer available for trading on EU trading venues from the end of December.

 The publication of the data for the SI calculations for derivatives and other instruments has been delayed until 2020 at the latest while the SI assessment for those asset classes does not need to be performed until 2020.